edmundmk/kenaf/doc/Rationale.md

 The tilde also appears to be my favourite character when I need a new operator symbol.

+# Semantics

+## Why isn't there an integer type?

+JavaScript has shown that we don't really need one.
+53-bits is probably more than enough for most calculations in most situations where Kenaf will be used.

+Lack of a 64-bit integer does present a problem when interacting with an API which returns 64-bit integers as handles or as ID values.
+These kind of values will have to be exposed to Kenaf as some other kind of object.

+## Why do bitwise operations truncate to 32 bits?
+Why is the result unsigned?

+I looked at the way JavaScript handles the same operations.
+Kenaf treats bitwise results as unsigned because I feel like it is more natural to deal with unsigned values when dealing with bitfields.

 ## Why is there no operator overloading?